hyperjumptech/monika/docs/src/pages/quick-start.md

 2. Replace `YOUR_EMAIL_ADDRESS_HERE` in the monika.json with your email address that will receive the notification.
 3. Replace `YOUR_GMAIL_ACCOUNT` with your valid Gmail account, e.g., `yourname@gmail.com`.
 4. Replace `YOUR_GMAIL_PASSWORD_OR_APP_PASSWORD` with your Gmail password.
    1. If you have activated Two Factor Authentication (2FA), you need to create an app password.
-Refer <a className="text-blue-700 font-semibold" href="https://support.google.com/accounts/answer/185833">here</a> to create an app password for your Gmail account.
+Refer [here](https://support.google.com/accounts/answer/185833) to create an app password for your Gmail account.

-5. If you have <a className="text-blue-700 font-semibold" href="/installation">installed Monika globally</a>, run `monika` from Terminal app (macOS) in the same directory where `monika.json` exists.
+5. If you have [installed Monika globally](/installation), run `monika` from Terminal app (macOS) in the same directory where `monika.json` exists.
 If you haven't, you can quickly run Monika by running `npx @hyperjumptech/monika` in the same directory where monika.json exists.
 6. During runtime, Monika will output a log that looks like this

    ```bash